jzxr/jzxr.github.io/README.md

 ### 5.1.5.2 crawldatatop

 Description:
-This function crawls the top tweets that matches the hashtag (self.topic).
+This function crawls the top tweets that matches the hashtag (self.topic) by retrieve tweets up to 7 days ago and placing it in df in ascending order based on retweet count and favourite count.
 The crawled data is added to the originally empty dataframe based on the specified header.

 Parameters:
 self